pranav04katiyar/SDE_Interview_Prep/src/Interview_Theory/Development/Spring/Scaler_Mock.md

   - Enhancing the adoption and overall quality of APIs by providing a standardized and user-friendly documentation format.

 ### 14. What is the Starting point of Spring Boot Application?
 What are the various Spring Boot starters?
+1. The starting point of a Spring Boot application is typically the main class annotated with @SpringBootApplication.
+    - This annotation is a meta-annotation that combines several other annotations, including @Configuration, @EnableAutoConfiguration, and @ComponentScan
+- Here's how it works:
+    1. `@Configuration`: Indicates that the class is a source of bean definitions for the application context.
+    2. `@EnableAutoConfiguration`: Tells Spring Boot to automatically configure the Spring application context based on the classpath and other configuration properties.
+    3. `@ComponentScan`: Instructs Spring Boot to scan the specified base packages and their sub-packages for Spring components such as @Component, @Service, @Repository, and others.
+- The main class annotated with @SpringBootApplication serves as the entry point for the Spring Boot application.
+It typically contains the main method, which is the starting point for the application's execution.
+2. Spring Boot starters are a set of dependency descriptors that are designed to simplify the process of adding dependencies to a Spring Boot application.
+   - Starters provide pre-configured sets of dependencies for specific functionalities or use cases, making it easy to bootstrap Spring Boot projects with minimal configuration.
+   - Some common Spring Boot starters include:
+     1. `spring-boot-starter-web`: Includes dependencies for building web applications with Spring MVC, including embedded Tomcat as the default servlet container.
+     2. `spring-boot-starter-data-jpa`: Provides dependencies for using Spring Data JPA for data access, including Hibernate as the default JPA provider.
+     3. `spring-boot-starter-security`: Includes dependencies for integrating Spring Security into the application, providing features such as authentication, authorization, and CSRF protection.
+     4. `spring-boot-starter-test`: Contains dependencies for writing unit and integration tests with Spring Boot, including JUnit, Mockito, and Spring Test.
+     5. `spring-boot-starter-actuator`: Provides dependencies for integrating Spring Boot Actuator, which offers production-ready features for monitoring and managing the application.
+     6. `spring-boot-starter-log4j2`, `spring-boot-starter-logging`: Provides dependencies for logging in Spring Boot applications, including Log4j2, Logback, or JDK Logging.

 ### 15. How to create a customized starter in Spring Boot?
+1. Define Dependencies: Identify the dependencies and configurations that you want to include in your starter.
+These could be libraries, frameworks, or custom components that provide specific functionalities.
+2. Create a New Maven or Gradle Project: Start by creating a new Maven or Gradle project for your custom starter.
+You can use tools like Maven Archetype or Spring Initializr to generate the project structure.
+3. Configure Project Structure: Organize your project structure according to Maven/Gradle conventions.
+You typically need to include the following directories:
+   - src/main/java: Contains Java source code.
+   - src/main/resources: Contains configuration files and resources.
+   - src/test/java: Contains test source code.
+   - src/test/resources: Contains test configuration files and resources.
+4. Implement Configuration: Write the necessary configuration classes to configure the dependencies and components included in your starter.
+This may involve creating Spring @Configuration classes, @Bean methods, or other configuration mechanisms.
+5. Package Dependencies: Package your dependencies and configurations into a reusable module.
+This typically involves creating a JAR file containing the compiled classes and resources.
+6. Create Spring Boot Auto-Configuration: If your starter requires custom auto-configuration, you can create a Spring Boot auto-configuration class.
+This class should be annotated with @Configuration and @ConditionalOnClass or @ConditionalOnMissingBean annotations to ensure that it's only applied when specific conditions are met.
+7. Define Starter Metadata: Create a spring.factories file in the src/main/resources/META-INF directory to specify the auto-configuration classes included in your starter.
+This file should contain entries in the format org.springframework.boot.autoconfigure.EnableAutoConfiguration=com.example.CustomAutoConfiguration.
+8. Publish Your Starter: Publish your customized starter to a Maven repository or a local repository so that it can be consumed by other Spring Boot projects.
+You can use tools like Maven or Gradle to publish your artifact.
+9. Use Your Starter: To use your custom starter in a Spring Boot project, include it as a dependency in the project's pom.xml (Maven) or build.gradle (Gradle) file.
+Once added, Spring Boot will automatically apply the configurations and dependencies included in your starter.

 ### 16. What is Singleton DP.
 Are Spring Beans thread safe?